Skip to main content

 Therefore, the developer should not worry; if something in this document seems incomprehensible on first reading, that's okay.
 Just grasp the general idea.

-Sometimes the word 'gram' may appear in the documentation, primarily in code examples; it is simply an outdated name for toncoin.
+Sometimes, the word gram appears in the documentation, primarily in code examples; it is simply an outdated name for Toncoin.

 Let's dive in!